 This place was called Healthy Food on Washington Blvd. or something (I actually don’t remember.
 It was a block or two away from the Brooklyn Botanical Gardens.
 I’m probably doing a very terrible job of promoting black-owned businesses and I am sure Black Lives Matter Supporters will continue to ignore me from inquiring about hosting alternative perspective forums on that movement).
 I have to dig through my credit card purchases to get the real info.
 But yeah.
 Two blocks from the Brooklyn Botanical Gardens entrance.

 They had some tasty normal things.
 Normal for the holistic foodie, that is.
 Quinoa with carrots and cabbage was kind of like their homemade classic dish version of chicken soup.
 And expensive juicery was their soda.
 Their soda was put in a side refrigerator (where it’s supposed to be… actually in the trash is where it’s supposed to be).
 Their juices were annoyingly screaming all the antioxidant content up front.

 I feel like if I am a natural foodie I already know that all my food gives me free excessive antioxidants (which may or may not be unnecessary promotional emphasis).
 I mean that is why I eat it.
 And drink it.
-I mean I skip the movies on this shit.
+I mean I skip the movies to buy this shit.
 But the food is actually not shit.
 Modern movies are shit actually.
-So that’s kind of a false linguistic conclusion…
+So that’s kind of a false linguistic conclusion.

 I was probably thinking about them in this picture.